About Us

 Strong candidates will demonstrate:

-• The ability to engage middle school students in joyful, vigorous, and inspiring learning in math.
+• The ability to engage middle school students in joyful, vigorous, and inspiring learning.

-• Excellence in integrated curriculum development, lesson planning, technology integration, and formative use of student assessments for middle school students.
+• Excellence in integrated curriculum development, lesson planning, technology integration, and formative assessments for preschoolers.

 • Excellent written and oral communication skills, which include: an ability to write detailed comments on students’ progress reports, including the ability to communicate directly, effectively, respectfully and constructively with people of diverse backgrounds and experiences.